Free Fitness / Fat Loss / Weight Loss / Exercise Information Resource

 Research has shown that tryptophan or serotonin is effective for more than depression.
 Various forms of defective impulse control and obsessive compulsive disorders are also strongly affected by serotonin nerve activity.
 Suicidal behavior, compulsive gambling, irrationally dangerous thrill seeking behavior and pyromania (compulsive fire starting), have been shown to be correlated with low serotonin neural activity, combined with excessive dopaminergic or noradrenergic activity.

 Tryptophan has two important functions.
 First, a small amount of the tryptophan we get in our diet (about 3%) is converted into niacin (vitamin B3) by the liver.
 This conversion can help prevent the symptoms associated with niacin deficiency when dietary intake of this vitamin is low.
 Second, tryptophan serves as a precursor for serotonin, a neurotransmitter that helps the body regulate appetite, sleep patterns, and mood.
 Because of its ability to raise serotonin levels, tryptophan has been used therapeutically in the treatment of a variety of conditions, most notably insomnia, depression, and anxiety.
 Tryptophan depletion has a negative impact on sleep.
-Tryptophan helps to regulate appetite and also helps to sleep better and elevate the mood of the persons.
+Tryptophan helps to regulate appetite and also helps to sleep better and elevate the mood.

 Who needs tryptophan?

-Many people found tryptophan to be a safe and reasonably effective sleep aid, probably due to its ability to increase brain levels of serotonin (a calming neurotransmitter when present in moderate levels) and/or melatonin (a sleep-inducing hormone secreted by the pineal gland in response to darkness or low light levels).
+Many people find tryptophan to be a safe and reasonably effective sleep aid, probably due to its ability to increase brain levels of serotonin (a calming neurotransmitter when present in moderate levels) and/or melatonin (a sleep-inducing hormone secreted by the pineal gland in response to darkness or low light levels).
 Clinical research has shown mixed results with respect to tryptophan's effectiveness as a sleep aid, especially in normal patients and for a growing variety of other conditions typically associated with low serotonin levels or activity in the brain such as premenstrual dysphoric disorder and seasonal affective disorder.
 In particular, tryptophan has been showing considerable promise as an antidepressant alone, and as an "augmenter" of antidepressant drugs.

-Sleep and Tryptophan
+Sleep and tryptophan

 In recent years, melatonin has gained the reputation as the natural answer to insomnia.
 Yet the fact that melatonin is made in the pineal gland from serotonin is frequently overlooked.
 Thus supplemental tryptophan may induce one’s pineal gland to naturally increase its melatonin production.
 Also, important sleep regulating nerve circuits in the brainstem (the raphe nuclei) use serotonin as their neurotransmitter, so it is unreasonable to expect melatonin alone to provide optimal insomnia relief.
 Low dose melatonin (0.5mg to 1mg) plus tryptophan (500mg to 1500mg) may prove more effective for many people with serious insomnia.